chrismld/jenkins-pipeline-tutorial/README.md

 # jenkins-pipeline-tutorial
 Jenkins Pipeline Tutorial
- this is to test how a webhook triggers a jenkins pipeline At the same time there is another webhook configured to trigger jenkins parser of GCP fourkeys
+ This is to test how a webhook triggers a jenkins pipeline At the same time there is another webhook configured to trigger jenkins parser of GCP fourkeys